 Land Value Tax

-Land Value Taxation (LVT) is a tax on the market value of land.
+Land Value Taxation (LVT) is an annual tax on the market value of land.
 It ignores any buildings that may or may not exist on the site, so the tax payable remains exactly the same whether the land is developed or not.

-The concept is an old one, dating back to the classical economist David Ricardo (1772 - 1823) who quickly recognised the economic benefits that such a tax would bring.
+The concept is an old one, dating back to 300BC.
+The classical economists Adam Smith (1723 - 1790) and David Ricardo (1772 - 1823) quickly recognised the economic benefits that such a tax would bring.
 These ideas were further developed by the American economist Henry George (1839 - 1897) in his book Progress and Poverty.
 Despite support from Winston Churchill and Albert Einstein, they achieved little success against the powerful vested interests linked to the rising price of land.
-Recently there has been remewed interest in LVT as an effective antidote to toxic debt.
+The 1931 Labour Government incorporated a fully-fledged Land Value Tax into their Finance Act, but lost power before it could be implemented.
+Recently there has been renewed interest in LVT as an effective antidote to toxic debt.

 LVT is currently the policy of the Coop Party, Green Party and the Liberal Democrat Party.
 There are LVT pressure groups within the Labour Party and the Conservative Party.
-The 2017 Labour Manifesto includes a commitment to "consider" Land Value Tax.
+The 2017 Labour Manifesto included a commitment to "consider" Land Value Tax and in 2018 the Scottish Land Commission issued a favourable report on LVT.
 The Shadow Chancellor, John McDonnell, is a known LVT supporter, so the concept is not quite as dead in the water as is sometimes portrayed.

 LVT rewards genuine development, but punishes speculation in vacant land.
 Land that has little or no current commercial value, for example, an amateur soccer pitch or a public park, pays little or no tax, but if planning permission were granted for profitable development LVT becomes immediately payable, year on year, based on the increased land value of the vacant site.
 The more extensive the permission, the higher the tax becomes, substantially eroding the landlord's profit and the windfall gains associated with a grant of planning consent.